3.2.7 The Financial System

 Money is the medium of exchange between the elements of the economy.
 The money within the financial system is a necessary resource for all forms of wealth creation.

-The money managed in the financial system can be used in various ways:
+The money managed in financial services and institutions can be used in various ways:

 The first six aspects of the financial system could be described as constituting its baseline role: to provide liquidity, which benefits society by supporting the creation of wealth and maintaining stability.
 The financial organisations create wealth for themselves in these roles by charging for the services that they provide.